Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/Coronavirus Pandemic Prediction.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/NetworkTraining.PNG" alt="Network training">

 We see the loss decreasing each training iteration; our neural networks are learning trends in our data!
 Training showed our most complex network performed best, so we will use this for our predictions.
-We can now use the information we have on the counties to forcast how COVID-19 may spread in the future with our trained model:
+We can now use the information we have on the counties to forecast how COVID-19 may spread in the future with our trained model:

 <img src="{{ site.url }}{{ site.baseurl }}/images/CoronavirusPrediction/NetworkPredictions.gif" alt="Final model predictions">